 top of page

-NZ Geothermal Week, held here in Taupo, the heart of New Zealand’s geothermal industry!
+Welcome to NZ Geothermal Week, held in Taupō - the heart of Aotearoa New Zealand's geothermal industry and home to world-leading expertise, innovation and opportunity.

-Over 95% of NZ’s geothermal industry is located in the Taupō Volcanic Zone, which extends from the Central Plateau through to Bay of Plenty and White Island / Whakaari.
-There are nine developed geothermal reservoirs in the Taupō Volcanic Zone, plus Ngawha in Northland.
+Over 95% of New Zealand's geothermal generation is located in the Taupō Volcanic Zone, which stretches from the Central Plateau through to the Bay of Plenty and Whakaari / White Island.
+There are nine developed geothermal reservoirs in this region, in addition to Ngawha in Northland, together forming the backbone of New Zealand's geothermal capability.

 aboutimage1_web.jpg